emilyzhang625/fileproc/README.md

 # File Processer
-A text file uploader that is able to process and analyze text files.
+A file uploader that is able to process and analyze text files.

 **Prereqs:**
 [Node.js](https://nodejs.org/)